 At the current stage of this crisis, elimination isn’t an option.
 There’s no COVID-19 cure or vaccine available, not yet.

 Substitution means replacing the material (the hazardous thing) or the process (the hazardous way of operating) with something else—something non-hazardous or less hazardous.
 We can’t replace COVID-19, so we have to reduce the rate of transmission by adopting new processes.
-For many organizations, that means going virtual and having employees work from home.
+For many organizations, that means limiting exposure by going virtual and having employees work from home.

 If engineering controls aren’t viable, then it’s time to use administrative controls.
 These are at the core of the CDC’s recommendations: ensure at least 6 feet of social distancing, wash hands regularly, wipe down shared surfaces often.
 Many organizations have instituted designated hand-washing times, where employees are instructed to take a trip to the restroom and wash their hands every 90 minutes.